The ANU Vet Services Team vets are available to assist all ANU researchers engaged in all animal-based research and teaching.

 If we need to use treatments or drugs when assisting animals under your protocol, we can provide drugs for single, one-off use.
 For ongoing use and dispensing of drugs (doses or entire bottles), we will charge these to the research group at cost.

 Our core responsibilities are to provide training, advice and support for research programs, and to support issues relating to animal welfare.
-Should you require ongoing veterinary involvement in your research, please speak with the Senior Veterinarian on how we can support your needs or direct you to external service providers.
+Should you require ongoing veterinary involvement in your research, please speak with the Senior ANU Vet on how we can best support your needs or direct you to external service providers.